top of page

 ENGLISH LANGUAGE ARTS AND ENGLISH LANGUAGE DEVELOPMENT SPECIALIST

 Lee Hartman is an English Language Arts and English Language Development Specialist on the Educative English Language Arts Curriculum Materials study.
-He is an Education Program Associate on WestEd’s English Learner and Migrant Education Services team.
+He is a Senior Program Associate on WestEd’s English Learner and Migrant Education Services team.
 He creates and implements learning experiences for ELA and ELD educators in 4th through 12th grade schools through professional development and lesson design.

 Previously, he served as an ESL instructional coach to teachers working with English Learners and was responsible for creating and implementing secondary ELA and ESL curricula.
 A former teacher of secondary students, he specializes in the education of language minority students with a particular emphasis on Newcomers.